CodingAP/steve/documentation.md

 ```

 `SiteGenerator` also augments the global `STEVE` object, which adds these functions/data:
-- `static`: Generates a link to the static directory to allows for correct routing
+- `staticFile`: Generates a link to the static directory to allows for correct routing
+- `joinPaths`: Joins all the paths to create one string (Same as path.join)

 To generate the site, you use the `generate` function with the routes needed...